paultopia/murdersky/index.md

 This is the most important piece.
 You need a heavy down-lined jacket with a hood.
 These are expensive, but worth every penny.

 L.L.
-Bean jackets is a pretty good option, they tend to make very warm coats for a reasonable price.
+Bean jackets are a pretty good option, they tend to make very warm coats for a reasonable price.
 I've owned two at various points, the first, which seems to not currently be on sale except in inferior versions, is the [Windstopper](http://www.slate.com/articles/life/fashion/2014/01/l_l_bean_windstopper_the_winter_coat_you_need_to_survive_an_ungodly_cold.html), stuffed with 700-fill goose down.
 The second, which is still on sale, is